-However, the other day, when browsing in the group, I found a brother posted, “Is the view ‘The Bible is given by God’s inspiration’ in accordance with facts?
+However, the other day, when browsing in the group chat, I found a brother posted, “Is the view ‘The Bible is given by God’s inspiration’ in accordance with facts?
 Is it based on?
 You are welcome to confer with me together.”
-I was attracted by this post all at once, and thought to myself: Is the viewpoint “The Bible is given by God’s inspiration” not right?
+I was attracted by this post at once, and thought to myself: Is the viewpoint: “The Bible is given by God’s inspiration” not right?
 How is this possible?
 I immediately posted a message in the group, seeking this question.
 Soon, he replied to my post, and his fellowship was as follows:

 “Hello!
 Concerning ‘Is all Scripture given by inspiration of God?’, I have such understanding: Firstly, we have to know what the background is when Paul said, ‘All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness’ (2 Timothy 3:16).
 According to the historical facts, we can see that when Paul wrote letters to Timothy Church, there only existed the Old Testament.
 The New Testament hadn’t been compiled into a book, and there were just dozens of letters kept in the churches.
 So Paul’s word refers to the Old Testament, because the Israelites only regarded the Old Testament as the Scripture.
 The New Testament came into being after 300 A.D.
 At that time, the leaders of those churches had a meeting together.
 They thought that the last days were near, and they should collect the Lord’ words and the apostles’ letters, compile them into a book, like the Old Testament, and give it out to every church.
 So they collected the letters written by the ’ disciples and apostles.
 Finally, through study and confirmation, they selected 27 letters as the canon of the New Testament, and subsequently combined them and the Old Testament to become the entire contents of the Bible.
 This is how the Old and New Testament came into being.”

-After reading the brother’s fellowship, I thought there were something in it.
+After reading the brother’s fellowship, I thought it made sense.
 I had never taken the background of Paul’s word into consideration and even considered that the whole Bible was inspired by God, as a consequence of which I paid great attention to all the words in the New Testament and regarded them as God’s words.
-Not until then did I get to know that “All scripture is given by inspiration of God” said by Paul referred to the Old Testament.
-When I was musing, he sent another passage:
+Not until then did I realize that “All scripture is given by inspiration of God” said by Paul, referred to the Old Testament.
+As I was musing, he had sent another passage:

 “In addition, even if it is the Old Testament, we can’t say it is all inspired by God.
 Through searching the Bible, we can see that only what Jehovah instructed the prophets to say, and what the prophets were asked to convey are the words of God.
 Besides, God never said that the whole Bible was given by inspiration of Him, there was no such word in the Prophets, the Lord never said this, and the apostles never said their letters and testimonies came from God’s inspiration, much less did they dare to say they were God’s words.
 This is the fact.
 Yet later, all the believers in God believe that the Old and New Testaments, though written by men, were given by inspiration of God.
 Then let’s ponder: Is this knowledge factual?”